-A few years ago I spent a year living in the town of Banff.
-During that time I had the opportunity to explore the backcountry of Banff National Park and the other Rocky Mountain national parks – skiing, hiking, camping and treking in the wilderness.
+A few years ago I decided to do a ski season in Banff National Park.
+I like it so much there that I stayed for a year!
+During my year in Banff, I had the opportunity to explore the backcountry of Banff, Kootney and Jasper National Park while skiing, camping and treking in the wilderness.

-The natural wonders listed below are a collection of my favourite places in the Canadian Rockies (in no particular order).
+I still think Banff is the most beautiful town in Canada and I try to return for a few days every couple years.
+From my explorations, these natural wonders were my favourite places in the Canadian Rockies (in no particular order).
 I was inspired to write this post by reading the 36 Natural Wonders of New Zealand.

 1. Morraine Lake